 The upright posture in humans has a downside.
-Indeed, back pain is a very frequent phenomenon among humans as a result of posture.
-According to one study, greater than 80% of people have experienced some form of back pain in their lifetime.
+Indeed, back pain is a very frequent phenomenon among humans because of posture.
+According to one study, more than 80% of people have experienced some form of back pain in their lifetime.

-Acute back pain lasts from a few days to 3 months but, when back pain lasts greater than 3 months, back pain is referred to as chronic back pain.
+Acute back pain lasts from a few days to 3 months.
+When back pain lasts more than 3 months, it is referred to as chronic back pain.
 Most cases of acute back pain are due to musculoligamentous injury and subside without intervention in 2–4 weeks.
 In approximately one-half of the cases, acute back pain may recur.

 Epidemiology of Acute Back Pain

 Acute back pain is common in adults.
 The first episode of acute back pain often occurs between 20 and 40 years of age.
 Acute back pain is most often related to trauma or abnormal posture.
 Acute back pain is rare in children unless there is an associated congenital defect.
 In the elderly population, back pain is often chronic and due to degenerative or metabolic causes.

 Acute back pain is common in women.
 Several factors (e.g., multiple pregnancies, hormonal changes after menopause, poor nutrition, and obesity) increase the risk for back pain in women.
 Ovarian torsion may also present with lower back pain.